jss367/substack_analyzer/equation.md

 Then, we've got the shocks labeled, and any changes in growth found.
 Then, the computer estimates the growth rate for the different time periods.
 (At the moment, we keep K fixed.
 In the future, we can change it).

 Then, we display our whole equation.

+Then we need to figure out the benefits of our adspend.
+To do that, we need to find beta, theta, and lambda.